CristianDavidCabrera/IKIGAI-ADALAB/README.md

 This project has educational purposes.
 It contains material owned by Abalab.

 ## Description
-In this project, we will learn:
+In this bootcamp, we will learn:
  - HTML and CSS (section 1)
  - JavaScript (section 2)
  - React (section 3)